-Pro Helvetia has launched a call for applications for residencies aimed at cultural practitioners from Switzerland (e.g. artists, curators, cultural intermediaries) and cultural practitioners from China.
+Pro Helvetia has launched a call for applications for residencies aimed at cultural practitioners (e.g. artists, curators, cultural intermediaries) from Switzerland and from China.

 We are aware that the global COVID-19 pandemic has given rise to great uncertainty.
 Nevertheless, we would like to encourage you to apply.
 We will do our utmost to create suitable framework conditions and to support you in your activities and your process.